rmulhol/negamax_ttt/README.md

 ##How to Use
 To use this gem, add it to your gemfile and run `bundle install`.

-Once the gem has been installed, set up a user interface and pass it to `Configuration.new`.
-Calling `configure_game` on the configuration object you just initialized will set up a (properly configured) runner.
-Call `.run` on the runner object to execute the game.
+Set up a user interface and pass it to `Configuration.new`, calling `configure_game` on the object returned to set up a runner.
+Call `.run` on the runner to execute the game.

 See "Necessary UI Methods" below for information regarding UI requirements for using this gem.